cambridge-ceu/GitHub-matters/docs/NOTES.md

 > Keep it logically awesome.(base)

-To simplify authentication we define environmental variables at the beginning, then create a reposity called `blog`, check its availability and then delete it.
+To simplify authentication and specifications we define environmental variables at the beginning, then create a reposity called `blog`, check its availability and then delete it.

 ```bash
 export user=<your-GitHub-username>